-If you are facing a drunk driving charge and are looking for a Michigan DUI lawyer, you need relief and want information right away.
+If you are facing a drunk driving charge and are looking for a Michigan DUI lawyer, you undoubtedly want useful information right away.

 In the following sections, we’ll examine the realities of a Michigan DUI charge and how OWI (Operating While Intoxicated) cases work in the real world, because that's where your case is going to be handled.

 When you're looking to find representation, you should always check out your options and compare lawyers.
 The simple truth is that there is absolutely no downside to being an educated consumer.
 As you do look around, and if your case is anywhere in Greater-Detroit area (meaning any court in Wayne, Oakland, Macomb, or the surrounding counties) make sure you contact our office, as well.

 All of our consultations free, confidential, and are done over the phone, right when you call.